[Music/Culture] Les Rallizes Dénudés (1967–1996)

 The group's free-wheeling creative ethos meant that they never repeated themselves, they played their music with a spontaneous and indifferent jazz mentality so that every performance and rendition sounds entirely unique and singular from the next.
 The bulk of the group's catalog consists of a revolving selection of iconic compositions, there are several dozen alternating versions and recordings of The Night of the Assassins alone.

-The band's most famous compositions include Flames of Ice, Enter The Mirror, White Awakening, Artificial Wilderness, The Last One, Romance of Black Grief, The Night Collectors and The Night of the Assassins.
+The band's most famous compositions include Flames of Ice, Enter The Mirror, White Awakening, Artificial Wilderness, The Last One, Romance of Black Grief, and The Night of the Assassins.

 In the last decade, new live videos of the group performing in Japan have surfaced online, which honestly feel like you're watching footage of aliens, dinosaurs or some other mysterious, exotic creature that seldom appears.